-The rooms range in size from 21 square metres to 165 square metres, and can accommodate between 4 and 140 seated guests.
+The rooms range in size from 21 sq m to 165 sq m, and can accommodate between 4 and 140 seated guests.

 The Tapestry Room, which has a capacity of up to 140 people on long tables, features original walnut panelling and crystal chandeliers and is the most iconic space at The NED.
 The room takes its name from the remarkable pastoral tapestry that wraps around the upper walls – the largest of its kind ever produced in England when it was created in the 1920s.